adhocteam/fml/README.md

   <tr>
     <td>options</td>
     <td>list</td>
-    <td>If the field is a select or multi-select, defines selection values</td>
+    <td>If the field is a select or multiselect, defines selection values</td>
     <td>no</td>
   </tr>
   <tr>